 The legislation protects employees from any discriminatory action by an employer as a result of an employee making a report about breaches of employment conditions.
 Underpayment of wages, or non-payment, is considered to be a breach.

-Breach of award or enterprise agreement
+Breach of an award or an enterprise agreement

 A union or individual employee covered by the National Employment Standards (NES) (see Employment contracts, awards and agreements), a federal award, enterprise agreement or collective agreement may bring proceedings for a penalty, the recovery of money due and payable under the award or agreement (ss 44, 45, 50, 539, 540 FW Act).
 The proceedings may be brought (most commonly) in the Federal Circuit Court or in the Federal Court.
 Proceedings for an injunction to stop or remedy the effects of a breach may only be brought in the Federal Circuit Court or the Federal Court (s 545).